Skip to content

 In all the circumstances, the Tribunal found the Respondent not guilty of professional misconduct.
 However, having regard to the different standard of proof applicable to unsatisfactory professional conduct, the Tribunal determined to remit the Complaint to the Council of the Law Society of Scotland in relation to the remaining averments in the Complaint to the extent that the Respondent may have allowed his integrity to be called not question and this may amount to unsatisfactory professional conduct.

 The Tribunal exercised its discretion in the particular circumstances of this case in relation to expenses.
-It noted that that the Respondent acted reasonably, properly and in the exercise of its public duty to investigate the complex and involved set of circumstances which led to the Complaint.
+It noted that the Complainant acted reasonably, properly and in the exercise of its public duty to investigate the complex and involved set of circumstances which led to the Complaint.
 It noted that success by a Respondent was only one factor in determining an award of expenses and was not, of itself, decisive.
 The success of the Respondent here was limited in that the Complaint was ultimately remitted to the regulator for further consideration of unsatisfactory professional conduct.
 In all the circumstances, the Tribunal concluded that it was fair and appropriate to make no award of expenses to either party.

 Publicity of the decision was ordered to include the name of the Respondent, the secondary complainer and AM.
 However, where individuals were mentioned during the course of evidence and that information could be potentially prejudicial to them, the Tribunal determined that they would not be named in the decision.